Blog | Programme resources for new leaders

 For information, rules and guidance about running adventurous activities, from abseiling to zorbing, check out the A-Z of activities at scouts.org.uk/a-z.

 Some of the more adventurous activities in Scouting need to be run by a volunteer with a permit, unless an external provider is delivering them.
 Find more information about the Adventurous Activity Permit Scheme here.
 However, here’s a useful list of exciting activities you can do without a permit.

 You can also access many adventurous activities at Scout Adventure Centres.

 Nights Away resources

 Spending nights away from home is at the core of Scouting and an opportunity for every young person to have a memorable experience.
-You can find information and guidance about Nights Away right here or buy a copy of the Nights Away resource from Scout Shops.
+You can find information and guidance about Nights Away right here or buy a copy of the Nights Away resource from Scout Store.

 Fun, adventure and challenge are cornerstones of Scouting but these are only possible if all activities are conducted in a safe manner.
 You can find guidance and support in running safe Scouting here.

-Scouting develops young people to their full potential, and as Leaders, its important that we plan a Programme that is accessible to all.
+Scouting develops young people to their full potential, and as Leaders, it's important that we plan a Programme that is accessible to all.

 Adult Training Scheme

 There are various resources to help learners complete preparation.
 The Adult training scheme includes module 12a, which focuses on delivering a quality programme and is available as an e-learning resource.
 Programme planning is the focus of module 12b and is mandatory unit for section leaders.
 You can contact your Training Adviser for information on dates and courses.